 - Translate and disseminate our work to policy makers, thought leaders, media, and the public and reinforce the message that social determinants of health are primary drivers of population health.

 - National Health and Medical Research Council Centre for Research Excellence in Healthy Housing

-- Health lens lead in UoM Hallmark in Housing Affordability
+- Health lens lead in UoM Hallmark Research Initiative in Affordable Housing

 - AHURI Research Grant – Housing and wellbeing in Australia